-Create and register a permanent request handler.
+Create and register a request handler.

+If handler_type is HandlerType.PERMANENT a permanent request handler is created.
 This handler can be used as many times as the request matches it, but ordered handlers have higher priority so if there's one or more ordered handler registered, those must be used first.